mutcher/jekyll-drawio/README.md

 `path` - relative path to a diagram.

-`page_number` - page number from the diagram that should be embeded.
+`page_number` - page number from the diagram that should be embedded.
 NOTE: the numeration starts from 0.